Tokyo Paralympics day-by-day guide

 World watch

-The first gold of the athletics programme will be awarded in the T11 5000m (01:42) and could go to hosts Japan.
+The first gold of the athletics programme will be awarded in the T11 5000m (01:35) and could go to hosts Japan.
 Kenya Karasawa, who is blind and runs with a guide, will be making his Paralympic debut and having won bronze in the event at the 2019 Worlds, has set a world best this year.
-Expect his rivals to come from Kenya including defending champion Samwel Mushai Kimani and Wilson Bii.
+Expect his rivals to include Kenya's Rodgers Kiprop and Wilson Bii and Brazil's Yeltsin Jacques.

 In the day's second session, American long jumper Lex Gillette will be hoping to win long jump gold for the first time (11:04).
 The four-time silver medallist competes in the T11 category for blind athletes and his guide shouts commands from the end of the runway in order for him to jump.